The great end in religious instruction is not to stamp our minds upon the young, but to stir up their own.” —– William Ellery Channing

 This Fellowship offers religious instruction for children and adults.

 Children’s Religious Education (or Exploration, if you will) is offered to children aged seven years or older every Sunday during the academic calendar (September-May) at 10 am.
 Children younger than that may participate if they choose, so long as they come prepared to actively engage in the lesson.
 Infants and younger children are encouraged to join our childcare provider Leah Byrnes in the play room.
 Unitarian Universalist Principles are taught every year and generally with each lesson.
-The 2016-2017 curriculum is a compilation of UU and world religion sources focused on the central theme of “What Divinity Looks Like.”
+The 2017-2018 curriculum is focused on Putting our Principles into Practice.

-Contact RE Director Manda Still via email: Manda.firstname.lastname@example.org for additional information.
+If you have any questions about what we’re doing in RE, contact RE Director Manda Still via email: firstname.lastname@example.org for additional information

 Adult Religious Education programs are offered on a periodic basis, depending on interest.
 These classes often take place in the evenings.
 Past topics have included social justice aspects of immigration, Bible Study and spiritual practices of Judaism, Christianity and other World Religions.